What is the difference between marketing, advertising, and public relations?

 How do I get my event included on Westminster's website calendar?

-If you would like your campus event to be included on Westminster's website calendar, please submit the event details to Arikka Von.
+If you would like your campus event to be included on Westminster's website calendar, please submit the event details through email to Arikka Von (email@example.com).
 Be sure to provide detailed information—including event name, date, time, location, and a brief description of the event.
-If the event is a lecture, a bio of the presenter is very helpful as well.
+If the event is a lecture, a bio of the presenter is helpful.

 Can I create my own poster for a campus event?

 Yes, you can create your own poster as long as you adhere to the college's graphic standards.
-We also ask that you submit your completed design to our office (send to Anita Boeira) for our review before you print your posters.
+We also ask that you submit your completed design to our office for our review before you print your posters by emailing it to Amy Westberg, senior graphic designer (firstname.lastname@example.org).

 How can I promote my event to the local news media and the community?